monadicsystems/okapi/docs/index.md

 api = instantiate id myServer
 ```

-You'll notice the Server type for Matchpoints is much simpler than the Server type for Endpoints.
+Notice, the Server type for Matchpoints is much simpler than the Server type for Endpoints.

 ### Matchpoints vs. Endpoints

 We recommend using Endpoints.
 Matchpoints are great if you're not worried about safety and just want to get something up and running quickly.
 Here are some downsides to using Matchpoints to implement your Server:

 1. Can't do any static analysis.
 This means you can't generate OpenAPI specifications for Servers that use Matchpoints or perform any optimizations.
-You can perform static analysis on the Scripts that you use in your Matchpoints, if any.
+You can perform static analysis on the Scripts that you use in your Matchpoints, if there are any.

-2. All handlers in a Matchpoint Server must operate within the same context.
+2. All Handlers in a Matchpoint Server must operate within the same context.
 For Endpoints, this is not the case.

 3. Endpoints are more modular.
 You can achieve some level of moduarity with your Matchpoints by using nested `-XPatternSynonyms` though.

 4. Matchpoint Servers have no knowledge of what Responses you will return to the Client.
 Endpoint Servers know every possible Response you may return from your Handlers, besides ones caused by `IO` errors (the goal is for Endpoints to know about these as well).

+5. Requires knowledge of the `-XPatternSynonyms` and `-XViewPatterns` language extensions.

 In short, if you don't care about safety, use Matchpoints.